When mitigating bias is unfair: multiplicity and arbitrariness in algorithmic group fairness: Introduction

 \section{Introduction}

-As Machine Learning becomes an increasingly integral and frequent part of systems used in high-stakes applications that directly impact people, the concern about the potential risks and harms these systems may carry, grows as well.
-Regulations such as the GDPR or the forthcoming European Act are established to ensure that AI systems do not cause harm or infringe the rights of those affected by them.
-One of the things that must be accounted for, is that automated systems do not create nor enforce inequality and discrimination.
-Consequently, the field of algorithmic fairness that aims at studying the unwanted biases these systems may create or amplify, has grown exponentially over the recent years.
-As a complex ethical and philosophical concept, fairness has been proven difficult to formalize as a machine learning objective.
-Numerous definitions and ways to quantify bias have been proposed, as discussed by several surveys~\cite{Romei2013AMS,del2020review, mehrabi2021survey, hort2022survey, besse2022survey}.
-In general, most research in machine learning heavily focuses on designing new techniques to satisfy as best as possible a given fairness objective while maintaining a highly accurate model, as illustrated by the huge number of approaches~\cite{oneto2020fairness,PessachEtShmueli_ACM_2023}.
+As Machine Learning becomes an increasingly integral and frequent part of systems used in high-stakes applications that directly impact people, the concern about the potential risks and harms these systems may carry grows as well.
+Regulations such as the GDPR or the European AI Act are established to ensure that AI systems do not cause harm or infringe the rights of those affected by them.
+One of the risks that must be accounted for is that of automated systems creating or enforcing inequality and discrimination.
+Consequently, the field of algorithmic fairness that aims at studying the unwanted biases these systems may create or amplify, has grown exponentially over the recent years~\cite{jobin2019global}.
+Yet, as a complex ethical and philosophical concept, fairness has been proven difficult to formalize as a machine learning objective.
+Numerous, sometimes conflicting, definitions and ways to quantify bias have been proposed (see e.g. the relevant surveys:~\citet{Romei2013AMS,del2020review, mehrabi2021survey, hort2022survey, besse2022survey}).